How to Treat a Bed Bug Rash

 How Does an Individual Get a Bed Bug Bite Rash?

-Bed bugs are attracted to warmth, which is why they bite us as we sleep.
+These parasites are attracted to warmth, which is why they bite us as we sleep.
 They are also attracted to carbon dioxide, which is what is exhaled by oxygen breathing species.

 This saliva assists in preventing the host’s blood from coagulating to keep it flowing.
 It also has an anesthetic to numb the feeding area on the host.
 This saliva is what causes the itching sensation on the host’s skin.